Click for other pages in the NTSASG:

 For French courses:

 An eligible employee, or dependent, will receive a tuition fee waiver once enrolled in a credit course taken as part of a McGill University degree, diploma or certificate program, and to credit courses taken as a special student.
 Upon registration, the eligible student must complete and submit the online form.
+Please note that not all programs are eligible for fee waiver/reduction.

 Please refer to: http://www.mcgill.ca/student-accounts/awards-assistance/staff-tuition-policies for information on employee eligibility requirements, courses covered, as well as procedures on how and when to apply, or to obtain the: